Meet The Team

 Expectations in Year 6:

 - Homework will be sent home for your child to learn.
-This will be given out on a Monday and will consist of reading, spellings, a numeracy based activity and a literacy based activity.
+This will be given out on a Monday and will consist of Reading, Spellings, and a Numeracy based activity.

 - Once given out on a Monday, the children will have all week to complete the literacy and numeracy tasks and the expectation is that it is returned on a Friday.
 Children will attend homework club if these expectations are not met.